Live in role at our Wavy Gate Residence

 As we are registered as a boarding school with the Department for Education, the HP role must work in line with National Minimum Standards for Boarding Schools, Ofsted’s Common Assessment Framework and Standards for Inspection of Boarding and Residential Schools, completing and maintaining the necessary documentation to support this.

-The HP reports, in the first instance, to the Accommodation Manager (AM), who leads the team.
-The HP directly manages to Deputy House Parent and also works closely with all other members of the Accommodation team, Welfare team and core Senior staff.
+The HP reports, in the first instance, to the Senior House Parent, who leads the team.
+The HP also works closely with all other members of the accommodation team, Welfare team and core senior staff.